lanzv/code_completion/README.md

 # Code Completion Task

-This is the JetBrains Code Completion Interview Task.
-Our goal is to get the interview.
+This is the Code Completion Task.
 To be more precise, we want to measure performance of the LLM Phi-1.5 model on the Python and Kotlin Code Completion datasets.
 But first we need to create the Kotlin dataset.
 This is a Readme that will briefly introduce the problem, datasets and experiments.
 The Research on this task itself is at the beggining a should be researched and be debugged in more detail in the future.

 Definition of the code completion task: